MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-ivr-bots.md

     ![Copy the application ID.](media/image68.png)

-1. Return to the Power Virtual Agents, paste the application ID into the field, and then select **Next**.
+1. Return to Power Virtual Agents, paste the application ID into the field, and then select **Next**.

     ![Transfer to agent settings.](media/image69.png)